tethysplatform/tethys/docs/tethys_sdk.rst

 Software Development Kit
 ************************

-**Last Updated:** May 2017
+**Last Updated:** February 22, 2018

-The Tethys Platform provides a Python Software Development Kit (SDK) to make it easier to incorporate the functionality of the various supporting software packages into apps.
+The Tethys Platform provides a Python Software Development Kit (SDK) to make it easier to incorporate the functionality of the various supported software packages into apps.
 The SDK is includes an Application Programming Interface (API) for each of the major software components of Tethys Platform.
 This section contains the documentation for each API that is included in the SDK:

 .. toctree::
    :maxdepth: 2